YaYaMonico/YaYaMonico/README.md

     Because the future will be a consequence of the present." 💭🧠
     <br>
     It is the hunger to learn, the boldness to try new things and the passion to positively impact people's lives through
     <br>programming that drive me to overcome challenges and continue to innovate.
-In this constantly evolving universe, curiosity and the desire to do something different is what drives me today in search of an extraordinary future. 🌍🍃</p>
+In this constantly evolving universe, curiosity and the desire to do something different is what drives me in search of an extraordinary future. 🌍🍃</p>

 ### 📊 My GitHub Stats